 As I lay in my room that night, images of these proud people, now humbled by nature, lingered in my mind.
 Yet that never for a second took away the magnificent splendour of this still uncharted explorers’ paradise.

-Plan a visit to this breathtaking place one of these fine days.
+Plan a visit to this breathtaking place on one of these fine days.
 The road is much better and facilities like the Solmar Gracious Hotel (KES 3,000), the Ceamo Prestige Resort (KES 6,000) and The Cradle (KES 15,000) are coming up to offer some fine accommodation options.